 No, the length of your sock isn’t a dealbreaker, but it’s certainly something we considered when putting together this list.
 When choosing a fit for your socks — whether crew, ankle, boot, or knee — consider the length of your footwear first.
 Ideally, you should wear a sock that rests a few inches comfortably above the top of your boot.

 I hike over a hundred miles through the backcountry every season, so I know firsthand how important cushioning is when it comes to my socks.
 I recommend light-cushioned socks for warm weather hunters who don’t move around much, medium-cushioned socks for hike-in drop-camp hunters, and heavy-cushioned socks for backcountry hunters who expect chilly weather.

 Which Socks Will You Wear on Your Upcoming Hunt?

 As I mentioned above, it’s a terrific idea to purchase multiple types of hunting socks from this list, give them a go in the field, and see what works best for you.
 The highly recommended socks on this list are meant to keep you focused on the hunt and keep you from agonizing about your feet.

 What’re you going to do?
 Keep those hole-in-the-toe socks you already own?
 Or will you prepare yourself for the next hunt the right way?
 Whether it’s warm or cold weather hunting socks you’re looking for, any of the options on this list should keep your feet warm, dry, and blister-free, provided you use the right pair in the right situation.

-So, whether you grab a pair of Darn Tough, Smartwool, Carhartt, or Volt Heat socks, you’ll be grateful that you invested in your feet as you trudge through the backcountry and try to fill your 2022 tag.
+So, whether you grab a pair of Darn Tough, Smartwool, Carhartt, or Volt Heat socks, you’ll be grateful that you invested in your feet as you trudge through the backcountry and try your darndest to fill that 2023 tag.